pbie42/red_tetris_react/README.md

+## Red_Tetris

-This project (Red_Tetris is part of the 42 web development branch.
+This project is part of the 42 web development branch.

 The goal is to to make an online multiplayer tetris game.